sriramdasbalaji/AzureFunctions/readme.md

 OR --->

-Azure Functions is an event driven, compute-on-demand experience that extends the existing Azure application platform with capabilities to implement code triggered by events occurring in Azure or third-party service as well as on-premises systems.
+Azure Functions is an event driven, compute-on-demand experience that extends the existing Azure application platform with capabilities to implement the code triggered by events occurring in Azure or third-party service as well as on-premises systems.
 Azure Functions allows developers to take action by connecting to data sources or messaging solutions thus making it easy to process and react to events.
 Developers can leverage Azure Functions to build HTTP-based API endpoints accessible by a wide range of applications, mobile and IoT devices.

-**Scenario for the lab:** We are using PartsUnlimited a fictional eCommerce website.
-The PartsUnlimited team decides to roll out a new feature called special discounted pricing for employees of PartsUnlimited and a different discount for general users.
-In this lab we will implement a .Net Core Web API which will contain information about products and price (including discounts) and an Azure Function which acts as a switching mechanism to return different (discount) information based on the user logged in to the application.
+**Scenario for the lab:** In this lab, we are using a fictional eCommerce website - PartsUnlimited.
+The PartsUnlimited team decides to roll out a new feature called **special discount for *employees of PartsUnlimited*** and a **different discount for *general users***.
+In this lab, we will implement a .Net Core Web API which will contain information about products and price (including discounts) and an Azure Functions which acts as a switching mechanism to return different (discount) information based on the user logged in to the application.

- ## What's covered in this lab?
+ ## What is covered in this lab?

  In this lab, you will

 * Provision a Team Services project with application data using DemoGenerator system.
-* Clone the PartsUnlimited solution form the created Team Project
+* Clone the PartsUnlimited solution from the created Team Project
-* Create API endpoints project in the PartsUnlimited solution
+* Create API project in the PartsUnlimited solution
-* Set Up Azure function in portal
+* Set Up Azure functions in portal
-* Create Azure Function Project in the PartsUnlimited solution
+* Create Azure Functions project in the PartsUnlimited solution
-* Update Website to retrieve products on special from API
+* Update website to retrieve special discounted products based on the login from API
 * Setup a build definition to build and test the code
-* Setup Azure Web app and configure a CD pipeline in VSTS for Website, API and Azure function
+* Setup Azure Web App and configure a CD pipeline in VSTS for Website, API and Azure Functions

 ## Pre-requisites for the lab